 Background: AP World History Themes and Units

-Before we dive into the content of the AP World History test, it's important to note that the exam is undergoing some massive changes for the 2019-20 school year.
+Before we dive into the content of the AP World History test, it's important to note that the exam underwent some significant changes in the 2019-20 school year.
 From now on, the test will focus on the modern era (1200 CE to the present), covering a much smaller period of time.
 As such, its name has been changed to AP World History: Modern (a World History: Ancient course and exam are currently in development).

 Other than this major content change, the format of the exam will remain the same (since 2018).